proty/proty.github.com/index.md

 ## About

-Proty is a prototype based, object oriented and dynamic programming language.
-Proty uses [LLVM](http://llvm.org) as backend to either compile any program to a small standalone executable or run it directly using the LLVM-JIT.
+Proty is a prototype based and dynamic programming language.

-Proty is still in alpha stage.

 ## Download